Love song: Medieval music

-A highly controversial and startling explanation of the genesis of love songs can be found in Denis de Rougemont's "Love in the Western World".
+An explanation of the genesis of love songs can be found in Denis de Rougemont's "Love in the Western World".
 De Rougemont's thesis is that the love song grew out of the courtly love songs of the troubadours, and that those songs represented a rejection of the historical Christian notion of love.

-Mediaeval love songs are called "Minnelied" in Middle High German, chant d'amour courtois by troubadour (Langues d'oc) or trouvère (Langues d'oïl).
-The (unfulfilled, unattainable) courtly love in a noble environment is therefore central.
-The worship of the lady is a recurring theme.
-A number of personae also constantly return, such as the lover who regrets being rejected by his lady, the lady who regrets the absence of her lord who is on a crusade.
-Generosity, nobility of character, receptivity to new experiences and attention to beauty and appearance are also common themes.
+Medieval love songs are called "Minnelied" in Middle High German, chant d'amour courtois by troubadour (Langues d'oc) or trouvère (Langues d'oïl).
+The (unfulfilled, unattainable) courtly love in a noble environment is central.
+The worship of a woman is a recurring theme.
+A number of personae return, such as a lover who regrets being rejected, the lady who regrets the absence of her lord who is on a crusade.
+Generosity, nobility of character, receptivity to new experiences and attention to beauty and appearance are common themes.
 The 14th century Codex Manesse includes love songs by dukes as John I, Duke of Brabant and William IX, Duke of Aquitaine.

 The Gruuthuse manuscript - written in Middle Dutch - composed around 1400 in Bruges contains 147 songs, including a number of love songs with musical notation.
 The manuscript is from several lyricists, mostly unknown.